lubojr/naucse.python.cz/lessons/beginners-en/testing-pl4ua/index.md

 Tests that verify that a program works correctly under correct conditions are called *positive tests*.
-Exception raised during the positive testing lead to failure of the test.
+An exception raised during the positive testing lead to failure of the test.

 Tests that check behaviour in case of invalid inputs are called *negative tests*.
 The purpose of the negative testing is verification of the graceful handling